Peergos/ipfs-nucleus/README.md

 # IPFS-Nucleus

 IPFS-Nucleus is a minimal block daemon for IPLD based services.
 You could call it an **IPLDaemon**.
+It includes optional auth for retrieving blocks over bitswap.

 It implements the following http api calls from IPFS:
 * id